 W&T Offshore, Inc. (NYSE:WTI - Get Free Report) declared a quarterly dividend on Tuesday, August 5th, Wall Street Journal reports.
-Stockholders of record on Monday, August 18th will be paid a dividend of 0.01 per share by the oil and gas company on Monday, August 25th.
-This represents a c) annualized dividend and a dividend yield of 2.3%.
+Shareholders of record on Monday, August 18th will be paid a dividend of 0.01 per share by the oil and gas company on Monday, August 25th.
+This represents a c) annualized dividend and a yield of 2.3%.
 The ex-dividend date of this dividend is Monday, August 18th.

 W&T Offshore has a payout ratio of -8.5% indicating that the company cannot currently cover its dividend with earnings alone and is relying on its balance sheet to cover its dividend payments.
 Equities analysts expect W&T Offshore to earn ($0.43) per share next year, which means the company may not be able to cover its $0.04 annual dividend with an expected future payout ratio of -9.3%.

-W&T Offshore Stock Performance
+W&T Offshore Stock Up 0.3%

 About W&T Offshore